Living With Climate Change

 Compare offerings and share your lists with others.

-Students completing the full program will be prepared to act as community leaders in the area of climate change preparation and adaptation, including a potential mentoring role in future iterations of this program.
+Students completing program will be better informed to act as community leaders in the area of climate change preparation and adaptation.

 This offering will prepare you for careers and advanced study in:

 climate change research and adaptation, social sciences, political ecology, climate change policy

 Located in: Olympia

 May be offered again in: